 - 200 g shiitake mushrooms

 - Start the bone broth (24h) by searing the bones first in oil, then add the rest of the ingredients and slowly simmer for 24 to 72 hours.

 - Discard the bones and pass the bone broth through a thin sieve to make it clear.

 - Once you have the broth, add the rest of the soup ingredients.

-- Add the Pho noodles 60 minutes prior us eat in cold water to soften them up, once the soup is ready, add them to a pot of boiling water for 1 minute.
+- Add the Pho noodles for 60 minutes before we eat in cold water to soften them; once the soup is ready, add them to a pot of boiling water for 1 minute.

 - Roast in the oven or sauté in the wok the carrots and mushrooms (15 minutes 180°C (350F)) with a light spray of oil and salt.

 - Drain the noodles and add to a preheated bowl (with the help of the boiling water from the noodles or with the oven residual heat).

 - Cover with the hot soup and the toppings.